kwsp/halcyon-neovim/README.md

 A minimal, dark blue theme for Neovim and [lightline.vim](https://github.com/itchyny/lightline.vim), ported from [halcyon-vscode](https://github.com/bchiang7/halcyon-vscode/).
 Due to limitations in vim's syntax highlighting (even with additional plugins), it's impossible to replicate @bchiang7's original theme.
 This is mostly meant to be used under iTerm2 with the [halcyon-iterm](https://github.com/bchiang7/halcyon-iterm) theme, but without the iTerm2 theme it's still a decent Neovim theme by itself if you have a terminal with 256 colour support.
 Note that this theme does not support Vim.

+![demo](https://github.com/NieTiger/halcyon-assets/raw/master/halcyon-vim.png)

+## Language Support

 Languages I've tweaked this theme with: C, JavaScript, Golang, Python, Common Lisp, HTML, CSS, Scss, Markdown, YAML and Bash.
-In particular, JavaScript support requires `Plug 'pangloss/vim-javascript'`, Python support requires `Plug 'vim-python/python-syntax'` and Golang support requires `Plug 'fatih/vim-go'`.
+In particular, JavaScript support requires `Plug 'pangloss/vim-javascript'`, Python support requires `Plug 'vim-python/python-syntax'`, HTML and Markdown support requires `Plug 'plasticboy/vim-markdown'` and Golang support requires `Plug 'fatih/vim-go'`.
 If you find a better syntax plugin for a particular language, feel free to ping me or send a PR.

-![demo](https://github.com/NieTiger/halcyon-assets/raw/master/halcyon-vim.png)

 ## Installation